A Statement From Our Founder

 With a focus on African botanical ingredients, Epara (founded by Ozohu Adoh) literally translates to “cocoon oneself” in the Nigerian dialect of Ebira.
 This soothing product line tackles everything from hyperpigmentation to dryness to aging.

-Gilded Body *Launching in November!
+Gilded Body *Launching soon!

 Bodycare is the new skincare, according to founder Blair Armstrong.
 Her waitlist-worthy marble body brush will have you looking forward to bathtime daily.

 Beauty is an inside-out journey, which is why Trinity Morton sought out to launch her line of superfood-inspired ingestibles (think: turmeric, matcha, and cacao) and most recently, complementary facial masks.

 After the successful launch of Desiree Verdejo’s popular brick-and-mortar in Harlem, she knew a product line was in the cards.
 Now, her star product Hyper Clear is a staple in everyone’s skincare cabinet.

 Inspired to carve out space for herself, 20-year-old Kimberlee Keitt wanted to share her personal beauty practices with the world—and force us to slow down *just a little bit* through mindful skincare rituals.